eejlny/GFADES/README.md

 The Jupyter directory also contains a full GCN network for molecule graph classification that uses the accelerator during training.
 It requires torch_geometric==2.0.1 installed on the board.
 The notebook currently offloads the forward passes to the FPGA for both layers and contains a custom backward path that uses tensors saved from the hardware.
 T
 Future work invoves offloading the backward path calculations.
-The training loops shows as follows:

-Epoch: 006, Train Acc: 0.6649, Test Acc: 0.6200

-Running train

-Running test

-Epoch: 007, Train Acc: 0.6649, Test Acc: 0.6200

-Running train

-Running test

-Epoch: 008, Train Acc: 0.6755, Test Acc: 0.6200

-Running train

-Running test

-Epoch: 009, Train Acc: 0.7394, Test Acc: 0.7600

-Running train

-Running test

-Epoch: 010, Train Acc: 0.7074, Test Acc: 0.7400

-Running train

-Running test

-Epoch: 011, Train Acc: 0.7234, Test Acc: 0.7600
+The training loop should reach 0.76 accuracy around epoch 36.

 If you find this repository useful for your research, please, consider citing: